homerhanumat/knitr-jekyll/README.md

+This is my little blog, a fork from Yihui's repo.

+Now Yihui:

 This is a minimal example of a Jekyll-based website using **knitr** and R Markdown.
 The interesting bit of this repo is that you can actually serve the Jekyll website locally with R, and R Markdown posts can be compiled